Palash90/site-assets/target/blogs/setting-up-a-site/part-3.md

-# Hosting a website on the cloud: The database
+# Hosting a website on the cloud: The Database

 **I don't have a backend to handle data manipulation for my site.
 Then how do I publish a new blog or edit an existing one?**